bennylope/bennylope.github.com/_posts/2014-12-30-the-remote-developer.md

 The short of this is that if I try to install Django 1.6.5 in a new virtualenv but I've already downloaded it from PyPI, I'll actually download it from localhost, skipping the hit to PyPI.
-This is faster, to be sure, but also saves a lot of headaches when there's no netwrok connection.
-It solves those edge cases where you want to add a requirement to a project that you've arleady downloaded, but moreover it makes running tox tests 'safe' to do without an INternet connection.
-I can add or rebuild all of my tox environments to test against different versions of Python, different versions of Django, and rest assured that I can do that wihtout having to hit PyPI.
+This is faster, to be sure, but also saves a lot of headaches when there's no network connection.
+It solves those edge cases where you want to add a requirement to a project that you've already downloaded, but moreover it makes running tox tests 'safe' to do without an Internet connection.
+I can add or rebuild all of my tox environments to test against different versions of Python, different versions of Django, and rest assured that I can do that without having to hit PyPI.

 ### Databases